|

 a signal generator, a device that can generate audio and RF (radio

-into various stages of the radio's circuit, you can zero in on the source
+into various stages of a radio or TV's circuitry, you can zero in on the source

 of a problem.
 For instance, if you inject an audio signal into